hervenivon/awesome-discoveries/README.md

 To get a hugo static site generation template working with AWS Amplify please refer to my other repository [hugo-book-amplify-template](https://github.com/hervenivon/hugo-book-amplify-template).

+The building results of this repository is automatically published on [hervenivon.io](https://hervenivon.io).

 ## 🛠 Development

 Once you have configured the Amplify Console deployment process from the previous paragraph, every time you push or you do a pull request, the Amplify Console will trigger a build and deployment pipeline.

-If you want to see locally what is your impact on your `markdown` content change, please execute the following in your favorite terminal (with the Hugo Pre requisites applied).
+If you want to see locally what is your impact on your `markdown` content change, please execute the following in your favorite terminal (with the Hugo Pre requisites applied) and the git submodule updated: `git submodule update --recursive --init`

 ```bash
 hugo server -D